Dr Matt J Dunn

 - OP2103 – Investigative Techniques

-- Spatial and temporal constraints of visual perception in infantile nystagmus
+Retinal predictors of visual performance in infantile nystagmus

 Evaluating eye movements as biomarkers for monitoring the progression of Huntington's Disease to facilitate early intervention and clinical management